anesum1/Bash-Projects/README.md

 ### Policy Checker
 For this task, I wrote a bash script for a password policy checker.
 I used the 'grep' command to search for lines in a file  that contained the specified patterns related to the password policy settings, such as maximum password age, minimum password age, minimum password length, or password warning age.
-I also included a script for this script to be run by the root only.
+I also included a script for this to be run by the root only.

 <p align="center">
     <img src="https://github.com/anesum1/Bash-Projects/assets/119237115/93717c83-5893-42eb-9e10-139797d177bd" alt="Policy-checker">